-Employees accrue from five to fifteen days of annual and sick leave each year depending on years of service with the Detention Center for a total of not more than 60 days.
-Similarly, employees are not paid for accrued sick leave upon resigning or retiring, but accrued sick leave may be applied against total employment years at retirement.
+Employees accrue from five to fifteen days of annual and sick leave each year depending on years of service with the Detention Center for a total of net more than 60 days.
+If the total amount of unused vacation time reaches a "ceiling" equal to two times the annual vacation balance, the excess will be credited to sick leave.
+Upon termination of employment, employees will be paid for unused vacation time that they are eligible for according to the policy.
+Similarly, employees are not paid for accorded sick leave, upon resigning or retiring, but accrued sick leave may be applied against total employment years at retirement.